simple-login/demo/README.md

 - Bootstrap 4
 - VueJS

-This website can be served via any static server, for example with `http.server` python module:

-> python3 -m http.server

 It works immediately with SimpleLogin as SimpleLogin whitelists localhost to facilitate development.

 For Facebook, unfortunately you would need to find a way to run a https server as Facebook SDK does not allow plain http on local: